SonicOriginalSoftware/server/README.md

   // For example
   // os.Setenv("GIT_SERVE_ADDRESS", "git.localhost/")

-  subdomains := handler.Handlers{
   // TODO Import your desired subdomain services here
-    // This is a map so you would set a string key
-    // associated with the handler
-    // and this key identifies the top-level domain
-    // where that service can be reached
   // e.g. if importing the 'git' handler, use
-    // git.Prefix: git.New(),
-  }

-  var cert, key []byte
+  // _ = git.New()

-  // TODO Load your cert and key or skip and just use var certs []tls.Certificate
+  // TODO Load your cert and key or skip and just use var cert, key []byte

+  var certs []tls.Certificate

   cert, err := tls.X509KeyPair(cert, key)